dominicbeesley/blitter-vhdl-6502/doc/API.md

         LDX &80:TYA:STA &FD00,X                         \ write value
 ```

-Note: on the Blitter the board will NOT output any access to the page
+Note: on the Blitter the board will NOT output any read or write access to the page
-select registers to the motherboard when the Blitter is selected as the current
+select registers on to the motherboard when the Blitter is selected as the current
 device.
 However, on the Paula 1MHz bus device all accesses will be sent to all
 hardware.
 Care should be taken if there are devices on the 1MHz bus that might
 respond to these accesses (such as an unmodified RetroClinic DataCentre)